-The Home Delivered Meals program of the Department of Aging and Adult Services received \$477,000 in SDDT funds for FY 2018-19.
-The Home Delivered Meals program delivered meals to 5,500 homebound seniors and adults with disabilities who are unable to shop or prepare their own meals due to a physical or mental impairment.
+The Home Delivered Meals program of the Human Services Agency received \$477,000 in SDDT funds for FY 2018-19.
+The program delivered meals to 5,500 homebound seniors and adults with disabilities who are unable to shop or prepare their own meals due to a physical or mental impairment.
 The activities are intended to allow participants to live more independently, increase their consumption of fruits and vegetables, and feel less isolated.
 The program achieved successes as 90% of surveyed clients reported the program benefitted them and over 90% reported eating more fruits as vegetables as a result of program participation.
-The Home Delivered Meals program partners with six local organizations for program operations: Meals on Wheels, Self-Help for the Elderly, Centro Latino de San Francisco, On Lok Day Services, Jewish Family and Children's Services, and Russian American Community Services.
+Additionally, the program partnered with six local organizations to broaden their reach: Meals on Wheels, Self-Help for the Elderly, Centro Latino de San Francisco, On Lok Day Services, Jewish Family and Children's Services, and Russian American Community Services.